 Want to start a superannuation pension?

-Known as the ‘Transfer Balance Cap’, the maximum that you can transfer into your pension account will be $1.6 million as at 1 July 2017.
+This is known as the ‘Transfer Balance Cap’.
+The maximum amount that you can transfer into your pension account is $1.6 million for the 2017-18 financial year.
 It is important to note that this cap applies to the combined amounts in all of your pension accounts (excluding Transition to Retirement accounts) and will be indexed in line with CPI.

-You have the ability to make multiple transfers, as long as it is below the $1.6 million maximum.
+You have the ability to make multiple transfers, as long as it is below the $1.6 million cap.
 Any existing money in your pension account (as at 30 June 2017) will be counted toward the ‘transfer balance cap.’
-If you anticipate your total pension balance exceeding $1.6m as at 30 June 2017 you may need to make arrangements to reduce this balance below the cap.

 IMPORTANT NOTE: If you’re worried that you might be near the cap, you may wish to speak to the experts at Statewide Super Financial Planning who can assess your current situation.
-Simply call 1300 65 18 65 to make an appointment.
+Simply register online or call 1300 65 18 65 to make an appointment.

 Do you have a Transition to Retirement (TTR) income stream?

-Currently, investment earnings within transition to retirement income streams are tax exempt.
-From 1 July 2017, this tax rate will be changed to the same 15% tax rate that currently applies to investment earnings in accumulation phase.
+Investment earnings within transition to retirement income streams were tax exempt up to 30 June 2017.
+From 1 July 2017, a 15% tax rate applies to investment earnings on transition to retirement accounts.
 The tax treatment of income paid by transition to retirement income streams will remain unchanged.